 This cop who baked pot brownies with marijuana taken from a perp, ate half the pan, then called 911 because he thought he was dying.
-(For the record, it's impossible to fatally overdose on marijuana, but having a panic attack while under its effects can make you feel like you're about to die, and of course you can do stupid things under the influence that can get you killed.)
+(For the record, while it is believed by some to be impossible to fatally overdose on marijuana, having a panic attack while under its effects can make you feel like you're about to die, and of course you can do stupid things under the influence that can get you killed.)

 In the early 1900s, absinthe was LSD.
 It was blamed for corrupting children and causing criminal behavior and loose morals, the usual.
 In reality, absinthe is no more apt to be psychedelic than any other alcoholic drink.